Disgraced German ex-president on trial on corruption charges

 | HANOVER, Germany

-HANOVER, Germany Christian Wulff on Thursday became Germany's first post-war president to go on trial, charged with corruption for accepting some 700 euros for a hotel stay and meals during an Oktoberfest beer festival when he was a state premier.
+HANOVER, Germany Christian Wulff on Thursday became Germany's first post-war president to go on trial, facing corruption charges for accepting more than 700 euros for a hotel stay and meals during an Oktoberfest beer festival when he was a state premier.

-Once seen as one of the country's brightest political talents, Wulff served just 20 months as president before he resigned last year over accusations he accepted favours before he was elected president in 2010.
+Wulff, once seen as one of the country's brightest political talents, served just 20 months as president before he resigned in disgrace last year over accusations he accepted favours before he was elected president in 2010.

 Wulff, 54, a former ally of Chancellor Angela Merkel, denied the allegations, saying he hoped to clear his name with a victory in court after rejecting an offer from state prosecutors to settle the case with an out-of-court payment.